 - when unfunded superannuation benefits are paid out.

-The overall taxation revenue raised remains concessional and the estimated shortfall of revenue over the shorter-term is calculated compared with the benchmark used.
-The benchmark has been summarised in chapter 3.
+The overall taxation regime remains concessional and in each year the estimated benefits to those with superannuation is calculated against the relevant benchmark.
+This benchmark has been summarised in chapter 3.

 The calculation requires projections of contributions, earnings and eligible termination payments (ETPs).
 The estimates use Australian Taxation Office and RIMGROUP1 projections of contributions, earnings and payouts.
 They also assume that tax is collected from superannuation funds in the year in which the contributions and earnings occur.

 The estimate of the tax expenditure in the forward projections is not necessarily indicative of the cost of the superannuation concessions over the long term:

 - the taxes on superannuation pensions and lump sums could be expected to provide a greater offset to the cost of the under-taxation of contributions in future years, when there are larger numbers of taxpayers drawing down their superannuation savings relative to the numbers in the accumulation phase; and

 - the current superannuation tax concessions will have an (intended) impact on certain direct budgetary expenses in future years, particularly age pension payments.